Helpline 0808 800 3333 or contact us

-As your child grows, they will need to progress from the potty to using the toilet (possibly with adaptations).
+As your child grows, they will need to progress from the potty to using the toilet, possibly with adaptations.
 This is often a fairly straightforward process as most children are keen to copy older children or siblings and be ‘grown up’.

 For most children it takes longer to master staying dry overnight.
 Your child may wear pants during the day but continue to wear a nappy or training pant at night.

-If after a reasonable period of time little progress is made with toilet training, or there is evidence of persistent nocturnal enuresis or encopresis, you should seek professional help.
+If after a reasonable period of time, you are making little progress, or there is evidence of persistent nocturnal enuresis or encopresis, you should seek professional help.
 Your family doctor is a good starting point.
 There is also a specialist organisation Education and Resources for Improving Childhood Continence (ERIC) that can advise and support you.

-Even when a child is fully trained it is normal for accidents to happen especially if a child is excited, fearful, unwell or concentrating very hard on something else.
+Even when a child is fully trained, it’s normal for accidents to happen especially if a child is excited, fearful, unwell or concentrating hard on something else.
 They may also occur if a child is feeling unsettled by a change to their normal routine, such as starting school.
 Try not to be critical or draw too much attention to what has happened, as this may make matters worse.
 However, if there are repeated and unexplained accidents, consult your doctor.

 Bladder and Bowel Foundation offers information, support and a nurse-run continence helpline.